Alfa Romeo 166: History

 The TS model used a five-speed manual gearbox, whilst the 2.5 and 3.0 had the option of a Sportronic automatic gearbox.
 The 3.0 V6, L5 2.4, and V6 Turbo were otherwise supplied with a six-speed manual gearbox.

-The top models were named "Super", and included MOMO leather interior, 17" alloy wheels, rain sensitive wipers, cruise control, climate control and ICS (Integrated Control System) with colour screen.
+The top models were named "Super" and included a MOMO leather interior, 17" alloy wheels, rain sensitive wipers, cruise control, climate control and ICS (Integrated Control System) with a colour screen.
 Options included xenon headlamps, GSM connectivity and satellite navigation.

 The suspension system consisted of wishbones at the front and a multi-link setup at the rear.

 Facelift (2003)

-By the second half of 2001, Centro Stile Alfa Romeo prepared a facelift for the Alfa 166.
-Designed by a newly hired Daniele Gaglione under the supervision of Wofgang Egger.
-In September 2003, the 166 was substantially revised, being unveiled at the Frankfurt Motor Show.
-As well as upgrades to the chassis, interior, and engine range, the styling was substantially altered.
+By the second half of 2001, Centro Stile Alfa Romeo began working on a facelift for the 166.
+The facelift was designed by the newly hired Daniele Gaglione under the supervision of Wofgang Egger.
+The facelift of the 166 was unveiled at the Frankfurt Motor Show.
+The facelift included upgrades to the chassis, interior, and engine range.
 The new front end resembled the also recently revised 156.